AsharHabib/php-basic-website/README.md

-# php-basic-website
+# media-site-sql-php
-Simple website to learn PHP in HTML
+Use SQL to use databases for PHP